Blackeye6941/Do-It/README.md

 ## Features

--Add and Delete tasks
+-Add and Delete tasks<br>
--Fully functional offline using a Service Worker -Simple Clean UI with no backend dependencies
+-Fully functional offline using a Service Worker<br>
+-Simple Clean UI with no backend dependencies

 ## License